kingdomseed/jhp-portfolio/docs/GALLERY-DEBUG-GUIDE.md

 1. Review the path generation in `MasonryGrid.tsx` to ensure it's using the correct paths
 2. Check for duplicate entries in the image metadata
 3. Verify that the WebP conversion script is generating correct output paths
+4. Ensure that the `getOptimizedImagePath` function is being used consistently throughout the code
+5. Verify the `isOptimized` flag is correctly set in the metadata for all images

 ### Browser Freezing or Poor Performance